|Local 2169 - Fifteen Years!

 By January of 1981 the new organizing drive was in full swing, this time with an in-plant committee.
 It was pretty tense, at times the company did the stupidest things to abort the drive and made life in general at the plant a living hell for all of us.
 At the end of each day the committee would meet the U.A.W. organizer, Ken Simpson, at the old Amazon Motel on Portage Avenue.
 We would count and recount the cards and go over who we could visit that evening and speak to about joining.
 The funny thing was, the company had made it such a lousy place to work, with their Draconian management, poor working conditions, low wages and goofy policies, people were ready for a change.
 The actions of the company are what encouraged the workers to organize a union.

-After an in-plant vote in April of 1981, the United Auto Workers Local 2169 was named as the official Bargaining Agent for Boeing Winnipeg workers.
+After an in-plant vote in April of 1981, the United Auto Workers Local 2169 was named as the official Bargaining Agent for the company Winnipeg workers.
 Then the company dragged out the bargaining for a first collective agreement, not wanting to recognize things like seniority etc., until the workers struck the plant on October 18, 1981.
 Again it was the companyís actions that forced the workers to take strike action.

 It was a bitter five week strike, in cold and miserable weather.
 The company brought in scabs in school busses, with the windows covered in brown paper, to do the work of the strikers.
 At times there were forty police officers on the line to try and retain order.
 Many strikers were arrested, jailed and charged with various mischief related offenses.